carpentries-incubator/data-science-ai-senior-researchers/_episodes/02-data-science-and-ai.md

 Chess and noughts and crosses are micro-domain games, an extremely limited "world" that the computer works within.
 The position of the chess piece can be described precisely and completely.
 The rules of the movement and the final end goal is well defined and unambiguous.

 **[out of context?]** trying to use this kind of AI to recognise handwriting doesn't work.
 Imagine trying to completely describe the way 7 is written, the rules are too rigid and brittle to distinguish 1s and 7s, and may miss all the 7s with a slash through them.
 It couldn't possibly hope to recognise a cat.

 ## Introduction to Machine Learning

 As a subset of Data Science, Machine Learning (ML) involves using algorithms and statistical models to extract patterns from data and make predictions based on those patterns without being explicitly programmed.
 In biomedical research, ML has been described to accelerate research in areas such as viral infection, cardiovascular disease, and breast cancer.
-Analysing large datasets and identify patterns that can help researchers better understand disease mechanisms and develop new treatments.
+Analysing large datasets and identifying patterns that can help researchers better understand disease mechanisms and develop new treatments.
 Applications of ML algorithms include image and speech recognition, fraud detection, and natural language processing.

 3 main types of ML
 1) Supervised Learning: training a model on labeled data, the correct output is known, to make predictions on new, unseen data.